 Please note that demand for rooms is high and that if you choose to reject our offer we will be unable to make an alternative.

-When you click to accept the offer you are accepting the terms and conditions of the contract as set out in the Residents’ Handbook.
+When you click to accept the offer you are accepting the terms and conditions of the contract as presented to you at the time.
 You will also be directed to secure the room by paying a £200 deposit, refundable at the end of the contract providing no deductions have been made.

 The contract you accept is legally binding, and sets down the conditions of the agreement between yourself and the University.
 You cannot be released from it, and will be obliged to pay all accommodation fees relating to it.
 You must therefore budget carefully, making sure you have enough money to manage during your time in Lancaster.
 Please make sure you understand this completely before applying for or accepting a room.